 The Bay Area is filled with people who thrive on finding solutions to tough challenges.
 Our region faces some of the most difficult ones—not enough homes to support growth, transportation woes, and economic inequality.
 When we come together to focus our analytical, creative, and financial resources on solving these challenges, there’s no limit to what’s possible.

 The Partnership for the Bay’s Future is a collaborative regional effort to address these pressing challenges.
 Our goal is to increase affordable housing and ensure vibrant communities of racial equity and economic inclusion.
-The Partnership is being launched with the support of the San Francisco Foundation, the Chan Zuckerberg Initiative, the Ford Foundation, Local Initiatives Support Corporation (LISC), Facebook, Genentech, Kaiser Permanente, the William and Flora Hewlett Foundation, the David and Lucile Packard Foundation, and Silicon Valley Community Foundation.
+The Partnership is being launched with the support of the San Francisco Foundation, the Chan Zuckerberg Initiative, the Ford Foundation, Local Initiatives Support Corporation (LISC), Facebook, Genentech, Kaiser Permanente, the William and Flora Hewlett Foundation, the David and Lucile Packard Foundation, the Stupski Foundation, and Silicon Valley Community Foundation.